Unconditional Election vs The Bible

 Before the foundation of the world, God unconditionally chose some individuals to salvation—not based on any foreseen faith or merit, but solely on His secret decree.

-🔍 The Biblical
+πŸ” The Biblical Rebuttal:

-Scripture teaches election, but also reveals a God who desires all to be saved
+Scripture teaches election, but also reveals a God who desires all to be saved and whose election is according to foreknowledge.

 ⚖️ Biblical Truth: Election Is In Christ and According to Foreknowledge

-1. **Election Is Rooted in
+1. **Election Is Rooted in Foreknowledge**

 Romans 8:29; 1 Peter 1:2

-2. **Election Is Corporate and in
+2. **Election Is Corporate and in Christ**

 Ephesians 1:4